 As well as information aimed at young people, Young Minds provides information for parents who may have or know a child who is caring for an adult.
-This webpage provides information on accessing help and support for young carers.
+These pages provide information on accessing help and support for young carers.

 This NHS website provides information and advice on being a young carer, who can help you, and what your rights are.
 There is also advice on how to keep well and active within your own life.

 Social Care Institute for Excellence (SCIE) – Young Carers Leaflet